casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/multi-sig/example.md

 ## Setting Key Management Threshold to 4

+To set the key management threshold we will use the `set_key_management_threshold` entry point.
+Also, keep in mind these [restrictions](#key-management-restrictions) while setting the thresholds for account management.
 You can use the following command to set the key management threshold:

 ```bash
 casper-client put-deploy \